maurice46/SSNeuralNetwork/README.md

 custom(x) = 0.1x + tanh(x)
 ```

-The idea is to keep what works about Tanh — a smooth, zero-centered nonlinearity that helps weights update evenly — while fixing its core weakness.
+The idea is to keep what works about Tanh, a smooth, zero-centered nonlinearity that helps weights update evenly, while fixing its core weakness.
 Tanh's derivative approaches zero as `x` grows large in either direction, which is what causes vanishing gradients.
 Adding the small linear term `0.1x` means the function's derivative never fully flattens to zero, no matter how large or small the input gets.
 In principle, this:

 - Avoids dying neurons by keeping negative values alive
 - Avoids vanishing gradients by keeping the derivative away from zero